CameronTait/Shop_Inventory/README.md

 6. Display stock level warning

+Added dummy No Product, should add edit to change people to this after subscription ?

 7. Delete customers

 8. Delete products

+9. Delete & add products to customers?

-9. Update products & customers?
+10. Update products & customers?